Business and Finance

 Introduction

-Issue matrix
+Issue Matrix

 Issue People Priority Hardware/ resources

-Inventory is not updated Warehouse
+The inventory is not updated Warehouse

 Customer service representative